XHamster: User trends

 In 2019, xHamster reported a 100% increase in "pirate" related searches between 18 and 19 September.
-The sudden popularity of pirate-themed searches, most common among 18-35 year old users, is largely attributed to International "Talk Like a Pirate Day", falling on 19 September.
+The sudden popularity of pirate-themed searches, most common among 18–35 year old users, is largely attributed to "International Talk Like a Pirate Day", falling on 19 September.

-After the release of the 2019 film Joker, xHamster Vice President Alex Hawkins reported an "astounding" 1300% increase in "joker" related searches.
+After the release of the 2019 film Joker, Hawkins reported an "astounding" 1300% increase in "joker" related searches.

 In a 2020 survey of 100,000 xHamster users, the company found that female-identifying viewers are younger, more sexually fluid, and outspend their male-identifying users on porn, even while watching less frequently.

-Amid the 2020 Black Lives Matter protests, an article published by Vice media outlet cited data released by xHamster which reflects a surge of interest in police-related pornography.
-The data, which show that search terms such as "cop", "police", and "jail" rose in popularity by 39 per cent in the U.S. and 25 per cent worldwide between the first week of May and the first week of June, was reported in the Vice article as part of a broader examination of the racial and social dynamics of cop-related porn.
+Amid the 2020 Black Lives Matter protests, an article published by Vice cited data released by xHamster reflecting a surge of interest in police-related pornography.
+The data, which show that search terms such as "cop", "police", and "jail" rose in popularity by 39% in the US and 25% worldwide between the first week of May and the first week of June, was reported in the Vice article as part of a broader examination of the racial and social dynamics of cop-related porn.